frsong/tf-examples/README.md

 Test accuracy = 0.9733999967575073
 ```

-* `mnist_cnn_model.py`, `mnist_cnn_train.py`, and `mnist_cnn_test` do the same but with dropout, and demonstrate a more canonical way of organizing code for such projects.
-Includes variable scopes, saving and restoring the model, and using TensorBoard to monitor training progress.
+* `mnist_cnn_model.py`, `mnist_cnn_train.py`, and `mnist_cnn_test` do the same but with dropout, and demonstrate a more canonical way of organizing the code so that the model can be used for both training and extracting predictions from the saved model.
+Includes variable scopes, saving and restoring checkpoints, and using TensorBoard to monitor training progress.

 ## Variational autoencoder with MNIST